-Brooks, C. F. (accepted for special issue).
+Brooks, C. F. (2016 online).
 Student identity and aversions to science: A study of translation in higher education.
 Journal of Language and Social Psychology.

-Brooks, C. F. & Young, S. L. (in press).
+Brooks, C. F. & Young, S. L. (2016 online).
 Exploring communication and course format: Conversation frequency and duration, student motives and perceived teacher approachability for out-of-class contact.
 The International Review of Research in Open and Distributed Learning.

 Brooks, C. F. (2016).
 Disciplinary convergence and interdisciplinary curriculum for students in an information society.
 Innovations in Education and Teaching International.